Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

 A first naive attempt to define the curve graph of a CAT(0) cube complex $X$, inspired from curve graphs of surfaces, would be to consider the graph whose vertices are the hyperplanes of $X$ and whose edges link transverse hyperplanes.
 This is the \emph{crossing graph} $\Delta X$ of $X$.
 However, this graph may not be connected, and even worse, it was noticed in \cite{Roller, MR3217625} that every graph is the crossing graph of a CAT(0) cube complex; in particular, the crossing graph of a CAT(0) cube complex may not be hyperbolic.
 (Nevertheless, the crossing graph may be interesting, see Appendix \ref{section:crossing}.)
 Instead, Hagen introduced in \cite{MR3217625} the \emph{contact graph} $\Gamma X$ of $X$ as the graph whose vertices are the hyperplanes of $X$ and whose edges link two hyperplanes whose carriers intersect.

 \begin{thm} Let $G$ be a group acting geometrically on a CAT(0) cube complex $X$.
-Then $\Gamma X$ is a quasi-tree on which $G$ acts acylindrically, and, for every $g \in G$, either a power of $g$ stabilises a hyperplane of $X$ (and a fortiori fixes a vertex of $\Gamma X$) or $g$ is a contracting isometry and induces a loxodromic isometry on $\Gamma X$. \end{thm}
+Then $\Gamma X$ is a quasi-tree on which $G$ acts non-uniformly acylindrically, and, for every $g \in G$, either a power of $g$ stabilises a hyperplane of $X$ (and a fortiori fixes a vertex of $\Gamma X$) or $g$ is a contracting isometry and induces a loxodromic isometry on $\Gamma X$. \end{thm}

 \begin{proof} The fact that the contact graph is quasi-isometric to a tree is proved by \cite[Theorem 3.1.1]{Hagenthesis}.
 (Interestingly, the constants occurring in the quasi-isometry do not depend on the CAT(0) cube complex we consider.)
-The acylindricity of the action was proved in \cite{HHSI, HagenSusse}, and the third statement of the theorem comes from \cite[Corollary 6.3.1]{Hagenthesis}. \end{proof}
+The acylindricity of the action was proved in \cite{MoiAcylHyp}, and the third statement of the theorem comes from \cite[Corollary 6.3.1]{Hagenthesis}. \end{proof}

+It remains unknown whether the action on the contact graph is always acylindrical.
+See \cite{HagenSusse} for more details.

-Notice that the contact graph does not provide a univeral action for cubulable groups, since contracting isometries may stabilise hyperplanes.
+Notice that the contact graph does not provide a universal action for cubulable groups, since contracting isometries may stabilise hyperplanes.
 (This may happen for instance in right-angled Coxeter groups, even if the action is essential.)
-However, it was proved in \cite{UniversalAcylHHS} that universal acylindrical actions exist for groups acting on \emph{hierarchically hyperbolic spaces}, which include CAT(0) cube complexes, hence:
+In fact, although the existence of a universal acylindrical action has been proved in some cases \cite{UniversalAcylHHS}, it remains an open question in full generality.